TE AHO NUI.

 WE ARE

-Open enrollment for Virtual Fall II Session is now open!
-Start your enrollment by clicking the button below.
-Deadline to sign up is Friday, November 7.
+Enrollment for Spring I Session is now open!
+Start your enrollment by filling out the form below.

 the only TAHITIAN DANCE SCHOOL in los angeles